 - Craigslist is where most rental units are listed and many times, an apartment is listed for showing in the morning and is gone by that afternoon.
 Unfortunately, be aware that there are a lot of scams and you should not send a deposit for a unit unless you have actually seen and walked into it.
 Also, many landlords will not rent to you unless they've met you in person, which essentially means that you have to be here to find a rental.

-- Because you have to be here to find a rental, many people will rent an AirBNB for a week or several weeks while they search.
+- Because in many cases you have to be physically present in Berkeley to find a rental, many people will rent an AirBNB for a week or several weeks while they search.
 Some people just decide to stay in an AirBNB or short-term residence hotel their entire time, which can get expensive.
 Also, new laws limiting AirBNB stays may make finding a place that will rent over 30 days difficult - but sometimes you can talk to your AirBNB landlord directly after you arrive about staying much longer.
 Because many AirBNBs are in private homes, many of them are also not wheelchair accessible.
-And while the law requires AirBNB hosts to allow service animals such as guide dogs, many renters have still encountered discrimination and thus it is best to not mention your service animal until your reservation is confirmed.
+And while the law requires AirBNB hosts to allow service animals such as guide dogs, many renters have still encountered discrimination and thus it is best to not mention your service animal until after your reservation is confirmed.

-- Many apartment leases on AirBMB have a one year-minimum and they require an American credit history report and/or paycheck stub.
+- Many apartment leases on Craigslist have a one year-minimum and they require an American credit history report and/or paycheck stub.
 This makes it very difficult for foreign short-stay visitors to find housing.

 - You should also check websites that specialize in longer-term stays such as HomeAway, Vacation Rentals by Owner, SabbaticalHomes.com, and similar sites - with the same caveats that scams do exist on these sites.

 - If you belong to a church or temple or other religion in your home country, you may also want to see if they have an affiliate church/temple in the Bay Area.
-Many people have been successful in finding housing and assistance through faith based groups.
+Some people have been successful in finding housing and assistance through faith-based groups as well as groups based on national or ethnic origin.

-Wheelchair Accessibility: Visitors should be aware that housing (especially wheelchair accessible housing) is in extremely short supply in Berkeley and that visiting scholars are not eligible to stay in the dorms (with the exception of International House, which is nominally wheelchair, deaf, and blind accessible).
+Wheelchair Accessibility: Visitors should be aware that accessible housing (especially wheelchair accessible housing) is in extremely short supply in Berkeley and that visiting scholars are not eligible to stay in the dorms (with the exception of International House, which is nominally wheelchair-, deaf-, and blind- accessible).
 In terms of commercial housing, apartment buildings constructed after the 1990s should generally be wheelchair accessible but private homes and home rentals rarely are.
-Buses and trains are in the bay area are mostly wheelchair accessible (the "mostly" refers to broken wheelchair lifts and elevators).
+Private homes rarely have visual fire alarms and visual doorbells, and you may find American kitchen and laundry appliances do not have braille or tactile indicators for the blind.
+Buses and trains are in the bay area are mostly wheelchair accessible (the "mostly" refers to broken wheelchair lifts and elevators) and the ticket vending machines are accessible to braille users as well as have earphone jacks.
 Given the ease of public transportation, you may consider living in San Francisco, Oakland, El Cerrito, Richmond, Walnut Creek, or other neighboring cities and commuting into Berkeley.
-Please note that Berkeley is built on the side of a hill and thus it can be difficult to use a manual chair unless you have considerable upper body strength and stamina — many people end up using power chairs because of the hill problem.
+Please note that Berkeley is built on the side of a hill and thus it can be difficult to use a manual chair unless you have considerable upper body strength and stamina — many people end up using power chairs or manual-chair power assists because of the hill problem.

 University and Department Visiting Scholar Fees: As of 2018, the fees are: Visiting Scholar services fee $750-1000, foreign student visa fee $500, anthropology department fee $500, disability studies lab fee $500 = $2250-2500.
 In addition, the university requires health insurance coverage at all times and we strongly recommend not only buying the "platinum" plan recommended by VSPA but also carrying your own traveller's insurance in addition to it.